Stevan McAleer: Early career

-McAleer was introduced to motorsports at the age of 10, visiting a karting track in his hometown of Glasgow with friends.
-At age 11, he was gifted a go-kart by his father, before beginning to race karts competitively the following year.
+McAleer was introduced to motorsports at the age of ten, visiting a karting track in his hometown of Glasgow with friends.
+At the age of 11, he was gifted a go-kart by his father, before beginning to race karts competitively the following year.
 However, a move to car racing was postponed due to a lack of funding.
 After winning the Scottish Karting Championship four times, he moved to the United States in 2005 to pursue additional racing opportunities.
 While browsing Autosport, McAleer came across a scholarship which granted entry into the Skip Barber Regional Championship, paving the way for that move.
 In his opening season in the Eastern Regional Championship, McAleer finished second in points, tallying seven wins and 14 podiums.
 For 2007, he moved to the Skip Barber National Championship, tallying a fourth-place points finish in his first season.
 After adding a fifth-place finish in his second season, McAleer concluded his stint in the series with a part-time campaign in 2009.
 Money was tight while competing in the series, and he supplemented his racing income by working at both a supermarket and a karting facility in New York.

 In 2009, after three years of competition in the Skip Barber national series, McAleer took part in a scholarship competition for a Formula BMW ride, becoming one of ten finalists who earned a test with Räikkönen Robertson Racing.
 In 2010, a driver coaching position with F2000 Championship Series driver Tim Paul led to a part-time schedule in the series.
 Through six races, McAleer claimed two podium finishes.